Yosemite Sightseer murders

 Stayner's apartment was searched later in the day, and the authorities discovered evidence that linked him to Armstrong's murder.
 Special agent Maddock said, "During the last 24 hours, we have developed specific information linking Stayner (also) to the Sund-Pelosso murders."

-By Friday, July 23rd, Stayner, in the meantime, had disappeared from the area by the time agents came to arrest him.
+In the meantime, by Friday, July 23rd, Stayner had disappeared from the area by the time agents came to arrest him.
 They finally found him at the Laguna Del Sol nudist colony, which he frequently visited.
 Its manager had seen a story on television, recognized Stayner's photo as one of his guests, and notified the FBI.
-Agents descended on the colony and returned him to El Portal on Saturday, where he was put through a more lengthy interrogation.
+Agents descended on the colony and returned him to El Portal on Saturday, where he was interrogated more.

 On the way to his police interview, he confessed to a detective in the car to murdering Joie Armstrong, describing the brutal killing "as if he was reading a soup label," said John Boles, another FBI agent on the case.
 Soon after, he confessed to murdering Carole Sund, Juli Sund, and Silvina Pelosso once in custody.

-Stayner said to investigators, “I want you to get a hold of some producers in Los Angeles.
+Stayner told investigators, “I want you to get a hold of some producers in Los Angeles.
 I want a movie-of-the-week made about my story,'" There was a movie made about his brother, Steven Stayner, and he wanted the same and for the world to take notice.

 By the end of that evening, the FBI felt it had gathered enough evidence to arrest Cary Stayner for murder.
 On Sunday morning, they rushed him to Fresno to officially lodge a complaint, then to Sacramento on Monday, where he was put before the courts.